South Korea: Language

 Korean is the official language of South Korea and is classified by most linguists as a language isolate.
-It incorporates a significant number of loan words from Chinese.
-Korean uses an indigenous writing system called Hangul, which was created in 1446 by Sejong the Great to provide a convenient alternative to the Classical Chinese Hanja characters that were difficult to learn and did not fit the Korean language well.
+It incorporates a significant number of loanwords from Chinese.
+Korean uses an indigenous writing system called Hangul, created in 1446 by Sejong the Great to provide a convenient alternative to the Classical Chinese Hanja characters, which were difficult to learn and did not fit the Korean language well.
 South Korea still uses some Chinese Hanja characters in niche areas, such as print media and legal documentation.

 The Korean language in South Korea has a standard dialect known as the Seoul dialect, with an additional four dialects (Chungcheong, Gangwon, Gyeongsang, and Jeolla) and one language (Jeju) in use around the country.
 Almost all South Korean students today learn English throughout their education.